 The Pinterest community is still very much alive, but they lurk quietly in the shadows of the Internet.
-Even if you're not an active Pinner or a video producer of DIY projects, you can still use Pinterest to reach new potential viewers.
+Even if you're not an active Pinner or DIY master, you can still use Pinterest to reach new potential viewers.
 Let's break down how to use Pinterest for a YouTube channel.

-Pinterest launched in Beta in March 2010.
-By October 2018, the platform possesses over 250 million users from all over the world by the end of 2018.
+Pinterest reported over 250 million users from all over the world by the end of 2018.
 The platform can be accessed through the web or an app.
 Click here to learn about the basics of Pinterest.
 You may stumble across their Pinterest Analytics.
 Take some time to read about it, but no need to fully jump in.
 The business-side will take time to learn, and you may not ever use all the features depending on the time you can invest as a small content craetor.